codecrafters-io/redis-geocoding-algorithm/README.md

 # Decoding

-Decoding a score converts it back to the original latitude and longitude values (with some loss of precision).
+Decoding a score converts it back to the original latitude and longitude values.

 **TODO**: Add decoding pseudocode